-There’s a part of this mum of mine, when high, that I love, a lot.
-Most of that is because this is the mum I remember from my life.
-She probably wasn’t ever out of control in my childhood but she has always had huge amounts of energy, an infinite ability to do.
-My mum was often described by my young friends as “crazy” or by the friends parents possibly as “eccentric”, but I don’t think this was ever said in a negative sense, rather one of awe.
-It caused me great embarrassment often, in fact it felt like terminal mortification at the time, but even that was OK in the grand scheme of things because I could shout back at her, I could “hate” her in my head.
+There’s a part of this mum of mine, when high, that I love a lot.
+Most of that is because this is the mum I remember.
+Perhaps, in the past, without us knowing, she was out of control in her mood, but she has always, in my memories, had huge amounts of energy; an infinite ability to do.
+My mum was often described by my young friends as “crazy” and maybe by friends parents as “eccentric”.
+I don’t think this was ever said in a negative sense, rather one of awe.
+It did cause me great embarrassment often.
+In fact it felt like terminal mortification at the time.
+But, even that was OK,in the grand scheme of things, because I could shout back at her; I could “hate” her in my head.
 Back then she was simply my annoying mum (before diagnosis and before serious unwellness).

-When we talk about mum being “down” what we can mean is depressed, sometimes to the point of suicidal thoughts, anxious, to an extreme degree, never being left alone, and in the past, catatonic.
+When we talk about mum being “down” what we can mean is depressed, sometimes to the point of suicidal thought.
+Mor wand more the “down” is anxious, to an extreme degree, never being left alone.
+And in the past, “down” has meant catatonic.
 This is the phase that has involved me caring for mum.
 I would need to be with her when dad couldn’t be, keep her mind distracted but with simple tasks that didn’t add anxiety.
-You get the same script over and over about how she will never feel better, that she is a worthless person and that the illness is all her fault.
-Mum finds fault with all around her and this promotes anxiety; she always feels the house she’s in is falling apart, that everything she owns is rubbish.
+Mum, at these points, will go through the same script over and over.
+She will never feel better, she is a worthless person and that the illness is all her fault.
+Mum finds fault with all around her and this promotes anxiety; she always feels the house she’s in is falling apart, that everything she owns is rubbish, that she has no friends.
 She cries a lot, often rocks while muttering under her breath.
 Its a proper cliche.
-However often I see mum like this (every four weeks currently; rapid cycling ) it never gets easier.
+However often I see mum like this it never gets easier.
 I know that she’s been like it before, that she will feel better at some point, that what she’s telling me is what she always says, but it rips at my heart every time.
 She’s like a scared animal, a lost baby and it feels so very wrong not being able to make it go away.

 I’ve had to find a way to describe Bipolar to my children.
 At first when my eldest was young and would see her granny often in either state I would attempt to hide the negative traits.
 It was exhausting and impossible and actually how helpful?
-When I found my daughter copying my mother rocking aged 2 and a half and then saying that she didn’t want to see granny anymore, I realised my way wasn’t working.
-I can’t allow my children to become fearful of Bipolar, its part of their Granny and their uncle.
+When I found my daughter, then 2 and a half, copying my mother rocking and saying that she didn’t want to see granny anymore, I realised my way wasn’t working.
+I can’t allow my children to become fearful of Bipolar, its part of their Granny.
 And I don’t want to perpetuate what is so wrong about our society; the stigma mental illness gets.

-Now my children are told that Granny and Uncle have Bipolar.
-Its explained in the most simplistic terms right now (they’re 5 and 3).
+Now my children are told that Granny lives with Bipolar.
+Its explained in simplistic term.

-“Granny has Bipolar.
+“Granny lives with Bipolar.
 This means her brain can’t always control her feelings and sometimes she feels very Sad and other times she feels very Happy.
 When Granny feels sad we can’t make her better but she will get happy again.
 We can love her anyway because that always helps.”
-I feel proud of my daughter now asking if its “happy or sad” granny we’re going to see.
+I felt so much better when my daughter started asking if its “happy or sad” granny we’re going to see.
 Because now we’ve explained it, with non-scary language and explanations, although she may ask, she doesn’t mind which one it is, either way, its just her granny.